misaka10843/MirrorDocs-CHS-MT/community-guides/unity-canvas-hud-guide.md

 public Text serverText;
 public Text clientText;
 ```

 {% endcode %}

 Next, add more UI !
 Exciting right! :D

 Don’t worry about the code yet, check the image below to see what is needed.

-Inside “Panel Start” there should be 3 buttons, inputField and optional title text.\
+Inside "Panel Start" there should be 3 buttons, inputField and optional title text.\
 &#x20;Panel Stop should contain one button, and 2 texts, you can remove, add, and adjust things after, but for now follow this guide so everything matches up.

 Drag all the new UI into the CanvasHUD script variables, if you have labelled them all nicely when going along, it will be an easier task.